-COC may approve an initial lease term of less than one (1) year.
+The PHA will not approve an initial lease term of less than one (1) year.

 During the initial term of the lease, the owner may not raise the rent to owner [24 CFR 982.309].

 Any provisions for renewal of the dwelling lease will be stated in the dwelling lease [HCV Guidebook, pg.
 8-22].
 There are no HUD requirements regarding any renewal extension terms, except that they must be stated in the dwelling lease if they exist.